damianhakert/damianhakert.github.io/source/_posts/2015-02-22-gitlab-7-8-released.markdown

 This release has more improvements, including security fixes, please check out [the (MASSIVE) Changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/7-8-stable/CHANGELOG) to see the all named changes.

+## GitLab CI versioning

+From version 7.8 we have decided to change the versioning of GitLab CI and had its version bumped from 5.4.x to 7.8.
+The reason for this change is to make releasing as quick and easy as possible.
+Previously, GitLab CI was not packaged with the omnibus-gitlab package and GitLab CI version was a separate entity not related to GitLab.
+However, since GitLab CI got packaged having different versions made our release process cumbersome.
+It also caused various misunderstandings in which CI goes with which version of GitLab.

+By having the same version for GitLab and GitLab CI, this problem is resolved.

 ## Upgrade barometer